KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details>
   <summary>globalMinimumCollateralization</summary>

   - **Description** - represents the minimum allowed global collateralization ratio for the Alchemist.
-A threshold that if crossed will result in fully liquidating accounts to cover
+A threshold that if crossed will result in fully liquidating accounts to cover.
+Only accounts that are already eligible for standard (partial) liquidation can be fully liquidated as a result of the globalMinimumCollateralization.
   -	**Type** - uint256
   - **Used By**
     - [`_doLiquidation(uint256 accountId, uint256 collateralInUnderlying, uint256 repaidAmountInYield)`](/dev/alchemist/alchemist-contract#InternalOperations_doLiquidation)